 If not, you can bet the life insurance carrier will find out anyway.
 And if and when they do this works out really badly for you.
 Their thinking is if someone didn’t tell the truth on one issue what else might they not be telling the truth about.

-We work with dozens of top quality life insurance companies that are able to provide affordable over 50 life insurance.
-Lean on us to guide you and to know which company is most likely going to look at your application most favorably.
+I work with dozens of top quality life insurance companies that are able to provide affordable over 50 life insurance.
+Lean on me to guide you and to know which company is most likely going to look at your application most favorably.

-In the process of securing life insurance for lots and lots of people over the years, we’ve found out quite a bit of insider information.
+In the process of securing life insurance for lots and lots of people over the years, I’ve found out quite a bit of insider information.

-For example, we know what to expect when men with Enlarged Prostates shop for life insurance.
-Do you want to know more?
-Then check out our insurance agent pro tips below!
+For example, I am very familiar with what to expect when men with Enlarged Prostates shop for life insurance.

 Pro Tip 1 – If No Other Health Issues Preferred Rates Are Possible